poduguvenu/Boosting-Algorithms/README.md

 3. XG Boost, Light GBM, catBoost and Scikit-Learn Gradient Boosting Performance Comparision

   In this notebook we'll compare the speed and accuracy of several gradient boosting implementations from Scikit-Learn, XGBoost, LightGBM and CatBoost.

+4. Feature Importance and Feature Selection With XGBoost in Python

+  A benefit of using ensembles of decision tree methods like gradient boosting is that they can automatically provide estimates of feature importance from a trained predictive model.